portable-content/typescript-sdk/README.md

 // Process content for optimal delivery const processor = new DefaultContentProcessor();
-const content = MockContentFactory.createContentItem(); // Or fetch from your API
+const manifest = MockContentFactory.createContentManifest(); // Or fetch from your API

-const optimizedContent = await processor.processContent(content, capabilities);
+const optimizedManifest = await processor.processContent(manifest, capabilities);

-// Each block now has the best variants selected for the client console.log(optimizedContent.blocks[0].variants[0]); // Best variant for this client
+// Each block now has the best payload source selected for the client const selector = new PayloadSourceSelector();
+const bestSource = selector.selectBestPayloadSource(optimizedManifest.blocks[0], capabilities);
+console.log(bestSource); // Best payload source for this client
 ```

 ### Custom Renderer Implementation